-- The burden of additional costs is unacceptable to the Council - We are unable to reorganise work among existing staff - We are unable to recruit additional staff - The change would have a detrimental impact on quality - The change would have a detrimental effect on our ability to meet customer demand - The change would have a detrimental impact on performance - There is insufficient work during periods you propose to work - Your request does not fit with planned structural changes
+- The burden of additional costs is unacceptable to the Council - We are unable to reorganise work among existing staff - We are unable to recruit additional staff - The change would have a detrimental impact on quality - The change would have a detrimental effect on our ability to meet customer demand - The change would have a detrimental impact on performance - There is insufficient work during periods you propose to work - Your request does not fit with planned structural changes to our organisation

 If we reject your request, you may appeal.
-A more senior representative of management without prior involvement will hear your appeal, wherever possible.
+You may subsequently provide us with additional information if you feel it may influence our decision.
+Otherwise, a more senior representative of management without prior involvement will hear your appeal, wherever possible.
 You must submit your grounds of appeal in writing within five working days.